marcelhollerbach/verne/README.md

 ## General ##

-The Filemanager itsself does not have that many operations or features or helpers.
+The Filemanager itself does not have that many operations or features or helpers.